-Primrose Hill School will work in partnership with relevant agencies in order to meet its obligations under section 11 of the Children Act 2004 and Working Together to Safeguard Children 2018.
-The school recognises its vital role in safeguarding school-age children and will co-operate with Camden Safeguarding Children Board to ensure joint working with partner agencies in order to improve outcome for children in Camden.
+Primrose Hill School will work in partnership with relevant agencies in order to meet its obligations under section 11 of the Children Act 2004 and working together to safeguard children 2018

+As a relevant agency under the Camden Safeguarding Children Partnership (CSCP) safeguarding arrangements, the school recognises its vital role in safeguarding school-age children and its statutory duty to co-operate with the CSCP to ensure joint working with partner agencies in order to improve outcomes for children in Camden.

-Governors, school managers and the senior leadership team will ensure these safeguarding arrangements are followed and that the school is able to raise any safeguarding issues and emerging trends with the Camden Safeguarding Children Partnership via the CSCP head teacher members and/or the Camden Learning representative.
-Full details of the arrangements can be found at: https://cscp.org.uk/wp-content/uploads/2019/06/Camden-Safeguarding-Children-Partnership-Arrangements_Final_June-2019.pdf https://www.npcc.police.uk/documents/Children%20and%20Young%20people/When%20to%20call%2 Othe%20police%20guidance%20for%20schools%20and%20colleges.pdf
+Governors, school managers and the senior leadership team will ensure these safeguarding arrangements are followed and that the school is able to raise any safeguarding issues and emerging trends with the CSCP via the CSCP Head teacher members and/or the Camden Learning representative.
+Full details of the arrangements can be found at: Camden Safeguarding Children Partnership - CSCP - New Safeguarding Arrangements